charlierdm/Ether/README.md

-# Fluid-Visual-Audio
+# Ether-Visual-Audio

-Fluid is a water based visual audio project, built using React and Ableton.
+Ether is a visual audio project, built using React and Ableton.